skhbolla/LinkTrail/README.md

 * Hosted on GitHub Pages

 **Infrastructure / CI-CD**
-* AWS SAM templates for Lambda, API Gateway, and DynamoDB
+* AWS SAM templates for Lambda, API Gateway (optional if we use lambda function URLs), and DynamoDB
 * GitHub Actions for automated CI/CD
 * GitHub Secrets handle all production environment variables